-The new Criminal Finances Bill, introduced to the House of Commons in October, creates a new corporate criminal offence for failing to prevent the facilitation of tax evasion.
+The Criminal Finances Act, which received royal assent on 27th April, created a new corporate criminal offence for failing to prevent the facilitation of tax evasion.

-The bill will place responsibility on businesses to make sure none of their employees are involved in helping someone evade their taxes.
+The Act places responsibility on businesses to make sure none of their employees are involved in helping someone evade their taxes.
 If they do, and if the business failed to have “reasonable measures” to prevent or expose it, then the business itself could be found guilty and liable for some pretty steep fines.

 This offence is broad reaching.
 It can be committed whether or not the company is UK-based or established under the law of another country, or whether the associated person who performs the criminal act of facilitation is in the UK or overseas.